pdbartsch/pack91orcutt/web/content/posts/summer-activities.md

 Sunday, August 26th at 2:00pm.
 I expect the hike to last about 90 minutes.

 #### Where:
 Los Flores Ranch Park (6271 Dominion Road Santa Maria, California).
+We'll meet in the parking lot.
+Please be on time so that we can hike from there as a group.
 {{< google-maps height="300" location="6271 Dominion Road Santa Maria, California">}}